HasanOmar1/Bank-api--mongoose---frontend/README.md

 - Frontend : https://bank-mongoose-frontend.netlify.app/

 ## About

+- You can create new account.
+- You can log-in to your account.
+- I used bcrypt to hash the password.
+- I saved each user token and info in the Local-Storage.

 - I have used axios package to connect my backend with my frontend.
 - The Home page shows all the clients in the bank with all of their details ,